it helps me forget how awful we’ve become

 SUFFERING TODAY FROM Eine-kleine-schokolade-kuchen-schade, which is the bewildered, mushed-together feelings of shame, hopelessness and despair I experience walking home from the corner store, having purchased a pack of “Two-Bite Brownies” for later, mindful delectation.
 But I am desperately empty now and I eat them en plein air.

 It’s snowing lightly and I feel the chilly kiss of snowflakes on my hand as I reach into the brownie bag and pop another one into my mouth.
-I lick my index finger and press it onto the few remaining crumbs, like a crack addict mining the shag carpet, unable to accept that his few fleeting moments of pleasure are done.
+I lick my index finger and press it onto the few remaining crumbs, suck them back, like a crack addict mining the shag carpet, unable to accept that his few fleeting moments of pleasure are done.

 I’m tired of being one of the adults, sometimes the only one.
 I’m tired of peering into the dark and telling myself that everything will be all right.
 I crave comforting placebos: a hint of childlike sweetness, some undemanding chocolatey depth and a little quotidian complexity.
 I want a Schubert Impromptu; a Chopin Nocturne; a fugue from Bach’s Well-Tempered Clavier.